Mr-Destructive/mr-destructive.github.io/content/tils/2024-11-19-Build-Golang-from-source-1-24.md

 The `PATH` environment needs to be updated with the `GOROOT` and `GOPATH` to make the binaries in those paths visible and accessible to the system.

-> NOTE: If you are installing the golang from source when you have already a version of golang installed on your system, then you need to make sure you do not mess up the `GOROOT` and `GOPATH`.
->
-> Those could be juse set with the current shell session, as you do not want this golang version permantely on the system, if you do requrie the newly installed golang version as your default, then you can set this environment variables in your shell config.
+> NOTE: If you are installing the golang from source when you have already a version of golang installed on your system, then you need to make sure you do not mess up the `GOROOT` and `GOPATH`.Those could be juse set with the current shell session, as you do not want this golang version permantely on the system, if you do requrie the newly installed golang version as your default, then you can set this environment variables in your shell config.

 Finally, we can now set the binary as something different because we do not want it to clash with the default golang version.